Occupational silicosis in the stone industry

-The effect of silicosis in the stone industry is not an unknown issue.
+The effects of silicosis in the stone industry is not an unknown issue.

 Silica dust is causing life-changing problems for stone masons

-Silicosis is one of the most dangerous respirable diseases in the workplace, especially when exposure to silica dust is a common occurrence, such as in the stone industry.
+Silicosis is one of the most dangerous respirable lung diseases in the workplace, especially when exposure to harmful silica dust is a common occurrence, such as in the stone industry.

 It is estimated that globally, 40 to 50 million workers are exposed to silica dust in the workplace.

-The Natural Stone Institute guide to awareness and prevention of silicosis determines that exposure to respirable crystalline silica (RCS) specifically in the stone industry comes from cutting or grinding materials, most commonly which contain quartz, which is composed of silica.
+The Natural Stone Institute guide to awareness and prevention of silicosis determines that exposure to respirable crystalline silica (RCS), specifically in the stone industry comes from cutting or grinding materials, most commonly which contain quartz, is composed of silica dust.

 Engineered stone vs Natural stone

-The purpose of the study from nature.com was to see, in relation to RCS particulates, what the most threatening scenario was for worker’s health, in real-time, when working with different compositions of stone.
+The purpose of the study from nature.com was to see, in relation to RCS, what the most threatening scenario was for worker’s health, in real time, when working with different compositions of stone.

-As well as this, the dry-cutting of engineered stone generated finer RCS particles with one engineered stone having an average size of as little as 190 nanometres, meaning it could reach deeper in the lungs causing more damage.
-In contrast, the smallest average particle size of the natural stone was black granite, with an average size of 503 nanometres.
+As well as this, the dry-cutting of engineered stone generated finer RCS particles with one engineered stone having an average size of as little as 190 nanometres, meaning it could reach deeper in the lungs, in turn causing more damage.
+Contrastingly, the smallest average particle size of the natural stone was black granite, with an average size of 503 nanometres.

 Is there a solution to silicosis within the stone industry?